vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/034/05_indrastujo_barhaNA.md

 title = "05"

 +++
 The metaphorical use of viveśa ‘entered’ + an action (‘thrusts’) reminds me of the somewhat slangy English “get into” for “become enthusiastic about / energetically do (some action).”
-The stem barháṇā- otherwise only appears as an adverbial instr. ‘mightily’, and I am tempted to take it so here (as WG seem to do), rather than as the acc. pl.
+The stem barháṇā- otherwise only appears as an adverbial instr. ‘mightily’, and I am tempted to take it so here (as Witzel Gotō seem to do), rather than as the acc. pl.

 assumed in the publ. tr.
 However, the sandhi context is against this interpr.; note Oldenberg’s tart “Gewiss nicht barháṇā Adverb (Hiatus!).”
 As Geldner points out, the referent of fem. gen. pl. āsām must be dhíyaḥ ‘insights’.